Deep Learning World Las Vegas 2018

 Groundbreaking theory, big data, and compute power — with this trifecta, the extraordinary advent of deep learning seems almost inevitable.
-It propels computer vision, time series analysis, and natural language processing to new heights.
-As we ride this wave of progress, still in acceleration, we come to a new class of challenges akin to those of traditional machine learning.
+It propels machine learning to new heights across many industries.
+As we ride this wave of progress, still in acceleration, we come to a new class of challenges akin to those of traditional machine learning — but now the stakes are higher.
 In this keynote, DLW Founding Chair Luba Gloukhova will cover great challenges deep learning has already overcome and those that still remain.

 In the field of Automatic Speech Recognition (ASR), the state of the art for generic conversations have reached super human levels.
 However, things are not nearly as good in specialized knowledge domains: attempting to transcribe vendor-customer or intra-vendor conversations often results in high double-digit error rates.
 Considering the low performance of ASR on real data, it becomes imperative to look at the multimodal data of text and images to customize the Language Model, and audio to customize the Acoustic Model.
 This session will focus on discussing end-to-end Recurrent Neural Network architectures which can learn alphabets just through a sound spectrogram.